 A larger storage unit may also make organizing and finding items and boxes easier if you need to visit your unit often.
 You may have to dig through your items in a smaller locker to find the box you need.

 Next, look at the storage locations nearby.
-Do they offer locker units?
+Do they offer lockers for storage?
 How large are the lockers, and what do they cost compared to a small or medium storage unit?
 If the cost difference is significant, that’s a green light for the locker.

 Consider how much you want to work to load and unload your items.
 Packing a locker will be less convenient than a storage unit.
 If you have hip or knee issues, you might have trouble bending down to put things in a low locker or climbing a ladder to access a higher locker.